robreuss/VirtualGameController/README.md

 ```

 ####System Messages
 The only currently implemented system message relevant to the Peripheral role is a message sent by the Central when it receives an element value from a Peripheral that fails a checksum test.
-System messages are enumerated, and the invalid checksum message is of type .ReceivedInvalidMessage.
+System messages are enumerated, and the invalid checksum message is of type `.ReceivedInvalidMessage`.

 ```swift
 NSNotificationCenter.defaultCenter().addObserver(self, selector: "receivedSystemMessage:", name: VgcSystemMessageNotification, object: nil)
 ```

-Example of handling .ReceivedInvalidMessage:
+Example of handling `.ReceivedInvalidMessage`:

 ```swift
     let systemMessageTypeRaw = notification.object as!
 Int